zhangpuhan/ML_double_exchange/README.md

 2. *bond_chirality*:

-      generate neighboring information for each lattice site
+      generate neighboring information for each lattice site.
+Download the latest "libtorch" package into this folder and do following:
+      ```shell
+      mkdir build
+      cd build
+      cmake ..
+      make
+      ./de_c_torch
+      ```
+      to generate the neighboring information in "bond.csv".
+The size of the lattice "lattice_length" can be adjusted in the file "lattice_base.h".

 3. *training*: